Hanro: Integration and Hanro locations

 Hanro International GmbH is part of the Huber Group and has five subsidiaries in Switzerland, Germany, France, Italy, and the United States.
 Hanro Stores can be found in 12 cities around the world.
 There are also two outlets in Switzerland.

 Product segments, production, and markets

 Hanro is a producer of lingerie, sleepwear, and loungewear.
 The products are considered high-quality.
 80% of the textiles are manufactured in the Arula production plant (Mäder, Vorarlberg), which belongs to Huber Holding; sewing takes place in Portugal, and the warehouse is in Hungary.
 Products are sold in almost 50 countries.

 Brand profile and affiliated brands

-Understated, simple, and high-quality, as well as "a timeless and classic design approach," are characteristic of Hanro's brand profile.
-In terms of their design, materials, finishing, and price point, Hanro's products are and have virtually always been oriented towards the luxury, high-end market.
+In terms of their design, materials, finishing, and price point, Hanro's products are oriented towards the luxury market.

 The affiliated brands in the Huber Group are Skiny, Huber, and HOM.

 Films and awards

 Films

 Hanro has played a role in certain movie scenes and literary works.
 In The Seven Year Itch (1955) Marilyn Monroe wore Hanro briefs in the iconic scene where she stands over the subway grate.
 Nicole Kidman was shown in a white Hanro camisole top in Eyes Wide Shut (1999).
 Dakota Johnson wore a pair of the brand's white cotton briefs in Fifty Shades of Grey (2015).
 Hanro is mentioned in Cecily von Ziegesar's Gossip Girl series of novels.